-The particularities of Belgium’s housing market make renting a house or apartment an attractive solution to many expats.
+The particularities of Belgium’s housing market make renting an attractive solution to many expats.
 This guide gives an overview of these peculiarities, explains tenants’ rights in Belgium, and offers tips on where to search for an apartment.

 Both rental and property prices are relatively low in Belgium, being closer to those in Poland than the UK.
 Renting in Belgium is in line with the EU average, with around 28% of homes rented including many private rentals.
 On average, Belgians spend around 30% of their net salary on accommodation costs.